 Also, don’t worry about being “repetitive” – the very best projects, businesses and individuals repeat their sole purpose or objective every day of the week.

 Make no mistake, connecting with the hearts and minds of the public is the first thing you need to do.
 In this sense, ensure that you broadcast the right message and gain traction by raising awareness.

 An excellent example of this type of marketing can be seen in “Initiative Q”.
-Although not strictly a cryptocurrency and far from ready, their efforts to raise awareness are nothing short of phenomenal.
-In fact, there is still no project, no glam announcements and just a fantastic marketing campaign.
+While Initiative Q is not strictly a cryptocurrency and is far from ready, the platform’s efforts to raise awareness are nothing short of phenomenal.
+In fact, there are no glam announcements – just a fantastic marketing campaign.

 5. Creating your community

 Social media is incredibly important for any business and you should have a place set up where your followers can gather.
-That is, you need a Facebook page, Twitter, Instagram etc and then anything else you can afford time to, such as Medium, Telegram and even a Facebook group.
+At the very least, you need a Facebook page, a Twitter account, and an Instagram account.
+Compliment your online presence in these places with any other platform that you can plug into, such as Medium, Telegram and even a Facebook group.